Help Wanted!

 Windows-native features

-One of the most oft-requested Windows-specific features is COM support.
+One of the requested Windows-specific features is COM support.
 The technical questions are: (a) is a platform independent interface possible (to support CORBA or javabeans as well, for example, and (b) how high-level can we make this API?

-Porting iconx to be an Active Script Engine (see the "Visual Programmer" column from Microsoft Systems Journal online) would allow Icon to be an embedded scripting language for many Windows applications.
+Porting iconx to be an Active Script Engine (at one time documented in the "Visual Programmer" column from Microsoft Systems Journal online) would allow Icon to be an embedded scripting language for many Windows applications.

 Google Protocol Buffers